 #CommissionsEarned – As an Amazon Associate I earn from qualifying purchases.

-The residents will be men who are exiting jail or prison with a sex offense conviction who will be required to register as sex offenders.
-The sex offender treatment program for the state of Missouri is located in Farmington, MO, so this will be the largest source of referrals.
-There is also a federal prison in Missouri that houses convicted sex offenders.
-The men will apply for the program, be interviewed by Reset Missouri’s staff, agree to the terms of the program and be invited to live in the transitional living setting.
-The home will be located in North St. Louis City or in St. Louis County, and the residents will live in a house in a communal environment.
-Specifically, residents will live in a house with other residents in private or shared bedrooms, according to occupancy requirements.
-Initially, there will likely be room for just 8-15 residents, but it is the hope of the organization that the capacity will grow quickly over time to fill the great need that exists.
+The Reset Missouri program is designed for men being released from incarceration for a sex offense conviction; men who will also be required to register as sex offenders.
+The sex offender treatment program for the state of Missouri is located in Farmington, so this will most likely be the largest source of referrals.
+There is also a federal prison in Missouri that houses convicted offenders.
+And there may be referrals from other states for those that wish to be released to Missouri.
+These men will apply for the program, be interviewed by Reset Missouri staff, agree to the terms of the program, and if they meet our criteria, be invited to live in our transitional life settings.